IngaSchl/Object-Extraction/README.md

 ## 02 Object extraction

-Detailed object extraction process trees – described in general terms in paper sections 4.2 and 6 (for the maps shown in figures 1 as well as 8 a) and b), respectively).
+Detailed object extraction process trees – described in general terms in paper sections 4.2 and 6 (for the maps shown in figures 1 as well as 8 a) and b), respectively) - are provided in the form of .txt files.
 These process trees can be implemented directly in eCognition.